brikis98/yevgeniy-brikman-homepage/_posts/2014-09-08-peopleware-productive-projects-and-teams.md

 Three rules of thumb seem to apply whenever you measure variations in performance over a sample of individuals: Count on the best people outperforming the worst by about 10:1.
 Count on the best performer being about 2.5 times better than the median performer.
 Count on the half that are better-than-median performers outdoing the other half by more than 2:1.

 "Anything you need to quantify can be measured In some way that Is superior to not measuring it at all."
-Gilb's Law doesn't promise you that measurement will be free or even cheap, and it may not be perfect‚Äîjust better than nothing.
+Gilb's Law doesn't promise you that measurement will be free or even cheap, and it may not be perfect—just better than nothing.

 Your people bring their brains with them every morning.
 They could put them to work for you at no additional cost if only there were a small measure of peace and quiet in the workplace.